 12. HEB Grocery

+Americans spend tons on groceries, so it’s no wonder HEB Grocery has enjoyed financial success.
 HEB Grocery shoppers helped this grocery chain haul in about $23 billion in 2017 revenue, according to Forbes.
-It's grown to become the largest private company in Texas and the leading food retailer in South and Central Texas, serving its communities with supermarkets, Central Market Stores and H-E-B-Pantry stores.
-It also operates upscale and discount stores in Northern Mexico and makes some of its own dairy products, meats, tortillas and breads for its stores.
+It has grown to become the largest private company in Texas and the leading food retailer in South and Central Texas, serving its communities with supermarkets, Central Market Stores and H-E-B-Pantry stores.
+It also operates upscale and discount stores in Northern Mexico and makes some of its own dairy products, meats, tortillas and bread for its stores.

 11. Reyes Holdings